How to Celebrate Chinese New Year: 5 Main Traditions and Activities

 4. Set up firecrackers and fireworks

-One of the most important customs to celebrate the Chinese New Year is to set off firecrackers and fireworks because the New Year celebrations would not be complete without it.
+One of the most important customs to celebrate the Chinese New Year is to set off firecrackers and fireworks because the New Year celebrations would not be complete without them.
 Firecrackers were originally used to scare away evil spirits thanks to their booming noise.

 5. Send greeting cards

-In the past, when the Internet wasn’t as accessible as it is now, people often sent out cards through the post office.
-Therefore, cards are sent several days before the 1st day of the New Year so that they will arrive at a recipient mailbox on time.
-But thanks to the drastic development of the Internet, Chinese people can now send text and voice messages right away through several apps such as Wechat, Weibo.
+When the Internet wasn’t as accessible, people often sent out cards through the post office several days before the 1st day of the New Year so that they would arrive at a recipient’s mailbox on time.

 The bottom line